Advisor. Salonnière. Writer. Curator of spaces where consequential thinking becomes possible.

 What I was doing in those rooms — quietly, precisely, at considerable cost — was moving weight.
 Shifting the conditions under which decisions got made.
 Creating small openings through which different voices, different frameworks, different futures could enter.

 I didn't have a name for it then.
 Now I do.
+This is the work I bring to the leaders I advise.

 I learned to read power structures quickly, to move through influential environments without becoming captured by them, to ask the questions that needed asking without positioning myself as a threat.
 I shaped outcomes that were attributed to others.
 I influenced conversations that changed directions rooms were heading.